mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_tab.scss` tab component SCSS file and close it.

-6. Import the new tab component file in the `_components.scss` components list file.
+6. In the editor, from the `assets/styles` folder, open the `_components.scss` components list file.
+Import the new tab component here.

     ```SCSS
     // Project Components